It was on a December 27th (long enough ago that I got the news over a corded phone) that my family was ending.

-I do appreciate that the blow had enough grace to wait until the 27th before coming out of nowhere, but is there really ever a “good time” for such things to happen?
+At least the blow waited until after the 25th, but is there really ever a “good time” for such things?

-But it occurred to me a couple years ago that I might be seriously underballing the power of that meaning.
-The manger pointed to the cross.
-The cross pointed to the empty tomb.
-Victory over all suffering, and the wiping away of all tears, has been secured.
-It is coming.
+The manger points to the cross.
+The cross points to the empty tomb.
+Victory over all suffering, the wiping away of all tears, is secured and on its way.
 Though sorrow may last for the night, joy comes in the morning.

 Does my life ever reflect that?
 My attitude?

 I’m learning to find a balance between mourning and morning.
-I have come to believe that there are times for us to grieve and times to give Jesus credit for being bigger than our disappointments.
-Perhaps there are days – not every day, but some – when just taking a deep breath and thrusting aside the weight of the world is appropriate.
-Even holy.
+I have come to believe that there are times to grieve and times to give Jesus credit for being bigger than our disappointments.

-That’s why I bought my first Christmas tree last year, and why I will do so again this weekend.
+That’s why I bought my first Christmas tree two years ago, and why I will do so again this weekend.